 Nightmare Gulch Posted Order

-This temporary closure is due to public safety and natural resource issues.
+Nightmare Gulch is temporarily closed to vehicle entry until further notice, due to significant public safety and natural resource issues.
 For additional information, email Sector Superintendent Rick Reisenhofer.
 Thank you for your cooperation.

 Volunteers are always needed for projects at the park.
 If you are interested or for more information, contact Jean Rhyne at (661) 946-6900 or by email.